aouchcha/Graphql/README.md

-To test the project : graphql-eosin-five.vercel.app
+To test the project :  https://aouchcha.github.io/Graphql/